stellar/go/DEVELOPING.md

 If you're aiming to submit a contribution make sure to also read the [contributing guidelines](CONTRIBUTING.md).

-If you're making changes to Horizon, look for documentation in it's [docs](services/horizon/internal/docs) directory for specific instructions.
+If you're making changes to Horizon, look for documentation in its [docs](services/horizon/internal/docs) directory for specific instructions.

 ## Requirements
 To checkout, build, and run most tests these tools are required: